gvwilson/sensibleadventures/cloudherd/cloudherd.md

-A handful of other villagers joined them on their way, Grappa Gas and Granna Fee among them, but no one spoke---the soft sound of windchimes echoing through the village said everything that need to be said.
+A handful of other villagers joined them on their way, Grappa Gas and Granna Fee among them, but no one spoke---the soft sound of windchimes echoing through the evening said everything that need to be said.
+Even the goofs in their pens were quiet, and the village's cats and raccoons too.  *Probably scared of the tiger,* Noxy thought.
+She certainly was.

 When they reached the square, they found the soldiers well enough to stand waiting, patient and quiet in the way of people who have met sorrow before and